ezEngine/docs-src/pages/docs/tools/texconv.md

 TexConv is a command-line tool to process textures from typical input formats like PNG, TGA, JPEG and DDS into optimized formats for runtime consumption.
 The most common scenario is to convert a single input file `A.xxx` into an optimized format `B.yyy`.
 However, the tool has many additional options for advanced uses.

+TexConv operates in one of three modes, selected with `-mode`:

+* `-mode Convert` (default): Full texture conversion with channel mapping, compression, mipmap generation, etc.
+* `-mode Compare`: Compare two images and produce difference images and an HTML report.
+* `-mode Reduce`: Convert DDS or TGA files to JPG or PNG to reduce file size, without any texture processing.

 ## Command-line Help

 Run TexConv.exe with the `--help` parameter to list all available options.
 Additionally, TexConv prints the used options when it is executed, to help understand what it is doing.
 Consult this output for details.